About XRoar Online

 Snapshot loading doesn't work properly yet.
 This is because machines are configured at arbitrary points of the load, and in the browser environment these may lead to asynchronous resource fetches.
 Need to make the snapshot loader able to continue when resources are available.

 While XRoar Online is still a work in progress, it has accrued a lot of functionality in quite a short time.
 This is because it is built from the same source tree as regular XRoar.
-While a regular release including the required changes is not yet ready, you can download the latest source from this temporary location - look for the highest numbered snapshot.
+The current public XRoar git repository contains all the changes.